 Principal – Dr Andrew Tupper

 Andrew comes from a leadership background in operational meteorology, with a track record in services, in connecting science and community, and critical event management.
+Andrew has been operating Natural Hazards Consulting since 2020 and has collaborated widely with others and worked with a variety of clients.

 Our logo

-Our logo, designed by Bristy Sinha, reflects the interactions of natural hazards between each other with human existence.
+Our logo, designed with Bristy Sinha, reflects the interactions of natural hazards between each other with human existence.
 The ripples suggest tsunami, flood, or ocean waves, the flames could reflect a bushfire or volcanic eruption, and the winds suggest a tornado or cyclone.
 Natural hazards have historically been studied separately, but in reality tend to interact and create multiple impacts – a volcanic eruption, for example, can generate lightning, mud rain, ashfall and rockfall, tsunami, and more.
 A bushfire can create tornadic vortices and loft fire ash to the stratosphere.